 - Regulatory Risk

 - Intellectual Property (IP) Risk

 More information on Industry due diligence for technology startups is provided in our article Conducting Diligence on Deep Technology Startups.

-Legal and Corporate due diligence (or Broker Review as it is known on the Propel(x) platform) on a startup involves confirming they are who they say they are, they have what they say they have, and they can deliver on their projections if all goes according to plan.
+Legal and Corporate due diligence (on the Propel(x) platform) on a startup involves confirming they are who they say they are, they have what they say they have, and they can deliver on their projections if all goes according to plan.
 This requires an in-depth investigation into the company and its founders, including background checks, reviewing contracts, and studying the offering.
 It includes verifying the claims of founders who say they have already raised funds in a current round by checking their bank statements and reviewing financial reports to confirm growth statements are realistic.

 - Company information including physical address and founding date.

 - Information about the offering including the amount of the raise, the type of instrument, and key terms.

 - Documents reviewed such as the term sheet and subscription agreement.

 - Corporate structure and ownership including certificate of incorporation, number and type of authorized and issued shares, stock option agreements, etc.